greenshot/greenshot/Greenshot/releases/additional_files/readme.txt

 * Removed the always active CaptureForm, which resulted in greenshot not "recovering" when a capture caused an exception.
 * Improved the auto-capture mode to honor some settings better
 * Synchronized the selected language to the plugins
 * Fixed installer issues on Windows 8, Greenshot can be used on Windows 8.
-Although there are still has some small issues with the Windows 8 Release Preview but this most likely are Microsoft bugs.
+Although there are still has some small issues with the Windows 8 Release Preview but these most likely are Microsoft bugs.

 Known issues:
-* OCR is not working on 64 bit Windows, as the MODI-OCR component from Microsoft is not available in 64 bit.
+* Greenshot general: OCR is not working on 64 bit Windows, as the MODI-OCR component from Microsoft is not available in 64 bit.
-* I-Beam cursor isn't displayed correctly on the final result.
+* Greenshot general: I-Beam cursor isn't displayed correctly on the final result.
+* Greenshot editor: Rotate only rotates the bitmap, not the added elements or cursor
-* For confluence the retrieving of the current page from firefox only works on the currently displayed Firefox tab.
-This is a problem since Firefox 13 and currently unknown if there is a fix.
+* Confluence Plug-in: the retrieving of the current page from firefox only works on the currently displayed Firefox tab.
+This is a problem since Firefox 13 and it is currently unknown if there is a fix.

 0.8.1 Build 1483